banbu-ai/roofline_bench/README.md

 This project is mainly used to test the upper limit of LLM's inference performance on the device

+> A new version of this project, updated alongside the paper, is available at [RooflineDiag](https://github.com/HuzhouNLP/RooflineDiag).

 <br>

 # Test Device Memory Access Bound & Computation Bound